Von LMO

 Von LMO (born Frankie Cavallo; March 10, 1951) is an American singer, songwriter and guitarist.

 History

 Cavallo has made various claims about his life and origins.
 At times, he has claimed to have been born in 1924 to Sicilian parents living in Brooklyn, at other times he has said that he is an extraterrestrial from the planet Strazar.
 Cavallo has cited Bill Haley & His Comets and Jerry Lee Lewis as being particularly inspirational for his music.

+In 1982, Cavallo moved to Long Island and married a woman with two children.
+In 1984, this marriage produced a son for Cavallo.
+Cavallo tried to live a simple home life on Long Island (which he referred to as "The Sticks"), but was haunted by the demons of his past, including his heroin addiction.
+His continued drug use and violent past, including growing up with a violent and abusive father, caused him to violently physically and emotionally abuse this family for 10 years, before divorcing and returning to New York City.

 In the 1990s, Cavallo collaborated with the San Francisco Bay Area bands Monoshock and OATS.
 Both were very short-lived.

 In 2007, Cavallo was convicted of second-degree robbery, and sentenced to three and a half years.
 He was released from prison in 2010 and began performing with former collaborator Otto von Ruggins in Avant Duel, a space rock outfit based in Brooklyn, New York.
 Avant Duel debuted with Beyond Human on March 10, 2012, marking Cavallo's first studio release in over fifteen years.